 Remote users, please note that individual desktop machines are not guaranteed to be online at all times.
 Machines may need to be shut down for maintenance or may even be replaced for various reasons.
-The linux and login services are guaranteed to be available.
+The cluster and login services are guaranteed to be available.

 Several classes of file storage space are available within the department, the main distinction between them being the types of backups performed on them.
 When storing files, the user should consider the purpose of the files; the user's home directory is quota-limited, but this space is also comes with the highest guarantee of availability and data protection.
 It is not the best choice for large, temporary files.
 For large temporary file space, please consider /usr/xtmp or the /var/tmp/local area on your desktop machine.
 Research projects will often maintain large storage spaces in the /usr/project hierarchy; please contact your advisor about gaining access to this space.